 I guess it all depends on the bit-rate used.
-Though no formal testing has yet been performed, I'd say don't go below the 15 kbps mode if you want DTMF to be transmitted correctly.
-DTMF at 8 kbps may work but your mileage may vary.
+Though no formal testing has yet been performed, I'd say is correctly at 8 kbps and above (15 kbps for version < 1.1.1).
 Also, make sure you don't use the lowest complexity (see SPEEX_SET_COMPLEXITY or -comp option), as it causes significant noise.